mhernandez1531/310-404-/README.md

   Encryption- Shifts the text in the input file by a specified number of places in the alphabet and writes the encrypted text to an output file.
   Decryption- Reverses the encryption process by shifting the text in the input file back to its original form and writing the decrypted text to an output file.

+Supported Ciphers:
+Caesar cipher: Shifts letters by a given number of places in the alphabet.
+Substitution cipher: Replaces each letter with another letter according to a key.
+Rail Fence cipher: Rearranges the letters based on the number of rails specified.

 Components:
-The application is divided into three main files: cipher.h- Header file with declarations for the encryption and decryption functions. cipher.c- Contains the implementation of the encryption (cipher) and file processing functions. main.c- Handles user input and command-line arguments to control the flow of encryption and decryption processes.
+The application is divided into three main files: cipher.h - Header file with declarations for the encryption and decryption functions. cipher.c - Contains the implementation of the encryption (cipher) and file processing functions. main.c - Handles user input and command-line arguments to control the flow of encryption and decryption processes. cipher_tests.cc - tests each cipher works

 Usage:
 To compile the program, you need a C compiler like GCC.
 Navigate to the directory containing the source files and run the following command: